Domingo Faustino Sarmiento: Youth and influences

-Facade of Sarmiento's childhood home in San Juan, Argentina.
+Façade of Sarmiento's childhood home in San Juan, Argentina.

 Sarmiento was born in Carrascal, a poor suburb of San Juan, Argentina, on 15 February 1811.
 His father, José Clemente Quiroga Sarmiento y Funes, had served in the military during the wars of independence, returning prisoners of war to San Juan.
 His mother, Doña Paula Zoila de Albarracín e Irrazábal, was a very pious woman, who lost her father at a young age and was left with very little to support herself.
 As a result, she took to selling her weaving in order to afford to build a house of her own.
 On 21 September 1801, José and Paula were married.
 They had 15 children, 9 of whom died young; Domingo was the only son to survive to adulthood.
 Sarmiento was greatly influenced by his parents, his mother who was always working hard, and his father who told stories of being a patriot and serving his country, something Sarmiento strongly believed in.
 In Sarmiento's own words:

 I was born in a family that lived long years in mediocrity bordering on destitution, and which is to this day poor in every sense of the word.
 My father is a good man whose life has nothing remarkable except [for his] having served in subordinate positions in the War of Independence...
 My mother is the true figure of Christianity in its purest sense; with her, trust in Providence was always the solution to all difficulties in life."